quagga-cms/file-manager-extension/README.md

 # file-upload-extension
-The file and image uploader for Jackal CMS
+The file and image uploader for Quagga CMS